Elevation: 8,409 ft

 East Ridge, Class 3

 Hike up FST-081 to its junction with FST-082.
 Turn west on FST-082 and ascend it to roughly 6,100 feet.
-Leave the trail and follow the ridge top toward the summit.
-The ridge is decorated with granite, towers and arches which can be passed on the south side of the ridge.
-Before reaching the summit you will have to bypass an impressive false summit.
-John Platt measured the round trip at 9.7 miles with 5,185 feet of gain.
+Leave the trail and follow the ridge crest toward the summit.
+The ridge is decorated with granite, towers and arches which can be passed on the South Side of the ridge.
+Before reaching the summit, you must bypass an impressive false summit.
+John Platt measured the round trip at 9.7 miles with 5,185 feet of elevation gain.

 Mountain Range: Western Salmon River Mountains